wallet-standard/wallet-standard/packages/core/standard/README.md

-# [WIP] `@solana/wallet-standard`
+# [WIP] Wallet Standard

-This package outlines the Solana Wallet Standard.
+This package outlines the Wallet Standard.

-The purpose of this standard is to improve the user experience of wallets on Solana.
+The purpose of this standard is to improve the user experience of wallets.

 We intend for this standard to become broadly adopted by wallets and dapps.